rightskew/blog/convolution/convolution.md

 # Convolution and the volatility curve

-In this post I'll try to explain what the volatility curve is and what is its relationship with the convolution.

 Volatility is the main factor when evaluating the price of an option.
 If there was no volatility, then the price of an option would just be the expected P&L at expiry.